Freight Carrier & Broker Operations Platform

 Orders Table · Compliance UX

 The Orders table centralizes real-time shipment visibility with clear status signals, temperature monitoring, and stop progression in a clean, dispatcher-friendly layout.
-Search and filters help users quickly find priority loads, identify exceptions, and take action without digging through multiple screens.

 • One unified view of all active, in-transit, late, and completed orders.